dwyl/flutter-phoenix-channels-demo/app/pwa.md

 ```

 In the same file,
-add the following code at the end of the file.
+add the following code at the end of it.

 ```yml